philmlaker/4WonderWall_Crystal_Collector/README.md

 Overview

 In this assignment, I created an interactive game for web browsers built on HTML, CSS, Javascript and JQuery.
-This app dynamically updates my HTML page with the jQuery library.
+This app dynamically updates the HTML page with the jQuery library.

 See a 1 minute working version here: